ordovicia/citations/README.md

-    -p, --phrase <phrase>            Search papers with this exact phrase -a, --authors <authors>          Search papers with these authors --cluster-id <cluster-id>    Search a paper with this cluster ID --search-html <file>         Scrape this HTML file as a search results page (possibly useful only when debugging)
+    -p, --phrase <phrase>            Search papers with this exact phrase -a, --authors <authors>          Search papers with these authors --cluster-id <cluster-id>    Search a paper with this cluster ID -r, --recursive <recursive>      Search papers recursively with this depth (0-based).
+JSON output is enabled automatically.
+        --search-html <file>         Scrape this HTML file as a search results page (possibly useful only when debugging)
         --cite-html <file>           Scrape this HTML file as a citers list page (possibly useful only when debugging)